Oryxel/Boar/README.md

 - A packet managing system for GeyserMC
 - A broken teleport handling system
-- An uncompleted prediction engine that only works on normal/elytra movement.
-(1e-4 accuracy)
+- An uncompleted prediction engine that only works on normal/elytra/water movement.
+(1e-6 accuracy)
+- 1:1 recreation of player world server-sided that accounted for lag.

 ## Problems
 - Player can send both **START** and **STOP** sprinting at the same time WTF.
 - Floating point errors break collision, causing false positive, or loss precision
 - Player can clip into walls (they will glitch back anyway, but it will still cause false) mentioned in [3370](https://github.com/GeyserMC/Geyser/issues/3370) and [4269](https://github.com/GeyserMC/Geyser/issues/4269)
-- Slamming your head while trying to move on the Z (and Y) axis causes 0.002 false positive.
-- Sprinting while slamming your head to the walls causes a bunch of falses.
 - Prediction engine accuracy is yuck and can be even worse if player movement is too fast or in other cases.
 - Collision is wrong and broken (different bounding boxes, collisions is wrong on block edge, sneaking on edge is wrong)
 - ~~Teleport system is broken (partially fixed)~~